Starbobinho/fitness_app/README.md

 # fitness_app
 Web app to track your evolution and organize workouts from gym

+In this app i tried to implement 3 design patterns in differents models.

+In workout.py was implemented the Factory Method pattern.

+In user.py was implemented the Facade Method pattern.

+In goals.py was implemented the Template Method pattern.

 To install into your machine just clone the repository with:

 git clone https://github.com/Starbobinho/fitness_app